goderich/dissertation/dissertation.md

 ## Lexical innovations and shared aberrations {#sec:lexical-innovations}

 This section lists lexical items exclusively shared between several dialects.
 These uniquely shared words fall largely across two groups, one being S'uli', Plngawan, C'uli', and Matu'aw (@sec:shared-innovations-pl-su-mw-cu), and the other being Matu'uwal, Squliq, and Skikun (@sec:shared-innovations-ml-sq-sk).
-Two additional pairs, each one within a larger group, were also identified: S'uli' and Matu'aw (@sec:shared-innovations-su-mw), and Squliq and Skikun (@sec:shared-innovations-sq-sk).
+Three additional sets, each one within a larger group, were also identified: (1) S'uli', Matu'aw, and Klesan (@sec:shared-innovations-su-kl); (2) S'uli' and Matu'aw (@sec:shared-innovations-su-mw); and (3) Squliq and Skikun (@sec:shared-innovations-sq-sk).
 Other apparently shared lexical items can be explained as borrowings, mostly from the majority Squliq dialect into neighbouring dialects.
 Lexical borrowings are discussed in @sec:interdialectal-borrowings.

 The data in this section is presented with a caveat.
 Some lexical items presented as uniquely shared between a group of dialects may turn out to occur outside that group as well.
 During my fieldwork, I would generally try to elicit an expected reflex of a protoform if one was not given to me by the speakers, so these are not simple omissions in my data.
 However there may be other reasons for lacking a lexical item that turns out to exist, such as a speaker forgetting an uncommon word.
 Nevertheless, even with this caveat there is still a clear enough tendency in the data to group the dialects into two sets, as is done below.